junxit/us-congress-bills-113/metadata.md

 - 2014-05-20 — Mr. Royce moved to suspend the rules and pass the bill, as amended.
 - 2014-05-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4529-4531)
 - 2014-05-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4529-4531)
+- 2014-05-21 — Received in the Senate.
+- 2014-07-21 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2014-12-11 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2014-12-11 — Committee on Foreign Relations.
+Reported by Senator Menendez without amendment.
+Without written report.
+- 2014-12-11 — Committee on Foreign Relations.
+Reported by Senator Menendez without amendment.
+Without written report.
+- 2014-12-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 645.
+- 2014-12-11 — Read twice and referred to the Committee on Foreign Relations.